Linaro/squad/doc/ci.rst

  - CI_LAVA_WORK_AROUND_INFRA_ERRORS
    boolean flag that allows to accept test results from 'Incomplete' jobs if the failure was caused by infrastracture. **NOTE**: Use with caution!
+ - CI_LAVA_JOB_ERROR_STATUS
+   string that coincides with the LAVA job health.
+Used when sending email notifications for the ON_ERROR notification strategy

 Example LAVA backend settings: